shlomif/shlomif-computer-settings/README.md

 Repositories like this are commonly called “dotfiles” but this repository is organised differently.

+## WARNING!!!

+This repository reflects my preferences which most probably differ from yours.
+While you can read its code to learn from, and use parts of it in your own configuration, using it as a whole is not recommended.

 ## Quick start

 You can automatically set up most settings (but please do it in a new